ArchiveBox/docs/Install.md

 **More info:**
  - To use specific binaries for dependencies, see the [Configuration: Dependencies](Configuration#dependency-options) page.
- - To disable specific dependencies, see the [Configuration: Archive Method Toggles](Configuration#archive-method-toggles) page.
+ - To disable unused dependencies, see the [Configuration: Archive Method Toggles](Configuration#archive-method-toggles) page.
  - For help installing dependencies, see the [[Troubleshooting]] and [[Chromium Install]] pages.

 ## Automatic Setup